-The challenge in getting these kinds of epic images, of course, is that it is so hard for the couple and their wedding photographer to plan for these kinds of shots.
-Even if it does not happen to rain or snow that day (and we always hope you have great weather on your wedding day!), the sky could still be overcast.
+The problem with pursuing these kinds of images is that your DC wedding photographers cannot guarantee that you will get them.
+Naturally, we hope that the sun shines on your wedding day.
+But the reality is that rain or even snow can fall.
+Even if it does not, the sky could still be overcast.
 Or it could be completely free of clouds, giving the setting sun nothing to illuminate.
 Or the clouds could be in the wrong place.
 Or your Washington, DC venue might not have a vantage point with a clear view of the sky.
-Much as we want to be able to deliver these kinds of stunning pictures to our wedding clients, there are so many factors that make a great sunset hard to predict!
+As much as we want to be able to deliver these kinds of stunning pictures to you, there are so many factors that make a great sunset hard to predict!

-So when the stars align and we think that the situation is right for couples portraits at sunset, we always encourage our brides and grooms to seize the opportunity.
+So when the stars align, we always encourage you to seize the opportunity.
 For example, as soon as we saw that the sky looked promising on the evening of this couple’s marriage celebration, we suggested that they duck out of their reception and come outside for some quick portraits.

 Fortunately, their nuptials were held at ThorpeWood, a rustic venue located about 30 miles from Frederick, Maryland.
 Because ThorpeWood’s property is an enormous 155 acres and because it is situated 1500 feet up in the Catoctin Mountains, it was not hard at all to find areas with a clear and unobstructed view of the setting sun.
 We had plenty of time to find a good spot, get the new spouses posed properly and capture some dazzling images of the sky lighting up behind them.

-Regarding the venue, if you and your fiancé(e) are looking for a truly rural setting for your marriage celebrations, then ThorpeWood might be the place for you.
+Regarding the venue, if you and your intended are looking for a truly rural setting for your marriage celebrations, then ThorpeWood might be the place for you.
 Whereas many venues in the outer rings of the Washington, DC metro area offer a rustic feel not far from the city, ThorpeWood is set deep in the forest and is perfect for brides- and grooms-to-be who want an authentic “off-the-beaten-path” experience.
-ThorpeWood takes a little longer to get to than many DC-area venues (it is about 90 minutes by car from downtown Washington), but the drive is worth it for couples looking to get married far from the noise and hustle of a major metropolitan area.
-Fiancés who book ThorpeWood can either exchange their vows in the venue’s cozy and rustic lodge or, as this lovely couple did, tie the knot in an outdoor space that feels like you are deep in an Appalachian forest.
+ThorpeWood takes a little longer to get to than many DC-area venues (it is about 90 minutes by car from downtown Washington), but the drive is worth it if you are looking to get married far from the noise and hustle of a major metropolitan area.
+If you book ThorpeWood, you can either exchange your vows in the venue’s cozy and rustic lodge or, as this lovely couple did, tie the knot in an outdoor space that feels like you are deep in an Appalachian forest.

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers